codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 This is an easy way to start trying JavaScript snippets, but would be better if we split our html with JavaScript into two files.
-One for html, and another for JavaScript code.
+One for html, and the other for JavaScript code.

 - Create a JavaScript file called `myscript.js` and save it in the same folder where you saved your html.
-This is what you must put there:
+Enter the following lines of code into the file:

 ```javascript
 function wave(name) {